In re Guardianship of Kowalski: Facts and prior history

 Sharon Kowalski, a high school teacher of physical education and health, lived with her partner, Karen Thompson (born 1947), in St. Cloud, Minnesota, for about four years.
 Although Kowalski's parents were not aware of the relationship at the time, the couple had exchanged rings and named one another as insurance policy beneficiaries.
 On November 13, 1983, Kowalski suffered severe brain injuries in an automobile accident involving a drunk driver.
-The injuries left Kowalski with permanent physical disabilities, requiring her to remain in a wheelchair, and the mental capacity of a four- to six-year-old child.
+The injuries left Kowalski with permanent physical disabilities, requiring her to use a wheelchair, and impacting her intellectual capacities.

 Both Thompson and Sharon Kowalski's father, Donald Kowalski, petitioned to be named Sharon Kowalski's legal guardian in March 1984.
 With the understanding that she would have visitation rights, Thompson agreed that Donald Kowalski would be named Sharon Kowalski's guardian.
 The court's guardianship order, issued in July 1985, gave Donald complete control over visitation.
 On July 25, 1985, Donald cut off Thompson's visitation rights and moved Sharon from a nursing home near Thompson's home to one a five-hour drive away.
 Thompson appealed the order, but the appellate court initially affirmed the order, citing testimony by Sharon's family and nursing home staff that Sharon seemed depressed and sad after her visits with Thompson and postulating that it would be in Kowalski's best interest to discontinue Thompson's visits.
+However, the Kowalski family also engineered a more sinister justification, capitalizing on homophobic stereotypes of the era.
 In a letter to the court, the Kowalski's family physician wrote: "Visits by Karen Thompson at this time would expose Sharon Kowalski to a high risk of sexual abuse."
+The family believed that Thompson was a threat to their authority over their daughter, and refused to recognize that Sharon was gay and had previously been in a loving and committed relationship with Thompson.
 Donald Kowalski told an interviewer: "Karen Thompson kicked herself out of there by being so aggressive and by driving Sharon into a deep depression.
 She told Sharon she was being held prisoner, that she was in a dangerous environment.
 If you couldn't talk and you were lying there, wouldn't that put you in a depression?"
-He denied his daughter was a lesbian.

 Several gay rights and civil liberties groups joined Thompson in her efforts to reestablish her visitation rights and acquire guardianship.
 Public awareness of the case was increased by local and international publicity, including fundraising concerts by lesbian singer and songwriter Ann Reed.
 Events in 21 cities marked "National Free Sharon Kowalski Day" in August 1988.
-Thomas B. Stoddard, executive director of the Lambda Legal, an LGBT gay rights advocacy group, commented: "there is no other case that approaches this one in symbolic importance".
+Thomas B. Stoddard, executive director of the Lambda Legal, an LGBT gay rights advocacy group, commented: "there is no other case that approaches this one in symbolic importance.”
 He said the case "has touched the deepest nerve in the gay community across the United States because it triggers the two deepest fears of every gay person: a fight among loved ones and denial of personal wishes."